UniMath/agda-unimath/src/foundation/universal-property-sequential-limits.lagda.md

     htpy-eq-cone-tower A
       ( cone-map-tower A c (map-universal-property-sequential-limit A c up c')) ( c')
-      ( eq-map-universal-property-sequential-limit A c up c')
+      ( compute-map-universal-property-sequential-limit A c up c')
 ```

 ### Unique uniqueness of sequential limits